 - Register for courses

-- Submit all final transcripts (if applicable)
+- Submit all final transcripts (BAAS and Gateway students only)

 You will be unable to register for courses until we have received and verified all final official transcripts.
 Learn more about how to submit transcripts, and about our transcript policy.